ChorlsChu/Stick-War-2--Enhanced-Edition-Mod-/README.md

 - `Arrow Storm`
   - Fires a Blue glowing arrow that slows down enemies that got it.
-  - Can command nearby Speartons to fire with him.
+  - Can command nearby Archidons to fire arrow storm with him.
 - `Fire Arrows`
   - Shoots one fire arrow that does more damage.
   - Can command nearby Archidons to shoot fire arrows him.